 The CDP Global Refugee Crisis Fund provides funders with the opportunity to collectively act—taking immediate action to both address the needs refugees and displaced persons are facing as well as prepare for the needs and challenges they will face in subsequent months.

-While recognizing the urgency of fund distribution, our grantmaking strategy implements a comprehensive due diligence process guided by the programmatic expertise of CDP’s board, staff, and advisory council—paired with an extensive network of disaster management actors and academics.
+While recognizing the urgency of fund distribution, our grantmaking strategy implements a comprehensive due diligence process guided by the programmatic expertise of the CDP board, staff, and advisory council—paired with an extensive network of disaster management actors and academics.
 CDP’s staff first conducts extensive research to determine the mid- and long-term needs of this crisis, including discussions with other donors, service providers in the field and our standing advisory council composed of disaster experts.
-A special grant advisory committee of field and subject matter experts is appointed to review the needs assessment and narrow the focus for the funds.
-The recommendation on how to allocate funds from the grant committee is ultimately reviewed and approved by CDP’s board of directors.

-Through CDP’s unparalleled expertise in disaster management and grantmaking, we have already awarded our first round of grants to support women and children in Syria.
+The CDP Global Refugee Crisis Fund has already awarded two rounds of grants including support for women and children in Syria and resources for children and adolescents in Syria.
 CDP will provide follow-up reports on these project to keep current donors appraised of the work they made possible, underscoring the strategic value of mid- and long-term funding for effective disaster philanthropy.

 Following these awards, CDP is continuing to raise funds to meet the ongoing and ever-expanding challenges presented by the global refugee crisis.